Iraneus/betamedneed/index.md

 show_call_box: false
 ---

-# For better outcomes in the community
+# For better outcomes

 Clinicians assess newly approved and available medicines, and get medication evaluations and clinical reports to improve care delivery.
+Only licensed providers can join Medneed.